 How do you want your brand to appear?
 Accessible?
 Trustworthy?
 Dynamic?

-How dynamic, trustworthy or accessible will your organization appear if they can’t get customer support whenever they want it, in a format convenient to them?
+How dynamic, trustworthy, or accessible will your organization appear if they can’t get customer support whenever they want it, in a convenient format?

-They may just choose to go with a different company who offers 24/7 customer support instead
+They may choose to go with a different company that offers 24/7 customer support instead

 5. Stop the backlog before it becomes a backlog

-If your customers are sending inquiries overnight, then your customer support agents are likely to log on first thing in the morning with a long list of time-sensitive requests.
+If your customers send inquiries overnight, then your customer support agents are likely to log on first thing in the morning with a long list of time-sensitive requests.

 This creates a backlog before they’ve even started, leaving longer waits for customers who have requests during the day.